 Example: “That wazzock spilled my drink!”

-Why You Need It: A fun and quirky way to describe someone who’s being a bit of a nuisance.
-It’s widely used in Ireland without much offense.
+Why You Need It: This Irish lingo is a fun and quirky way to describe someone who’s being a bit of a nuisance.
+It’s a widely used Irish slang word without much offense.

 21. Best Irish Insults: Bellend